-The Port of Hood River was awarded a grant to fund a portion of the work, through the Oregon Brownfields Cleanup program in partnership with the Environmental Protection Agency, Department of Environmental Quality and Business Oregon.
+The Port of Hood River was awarded a grant to fund a portion of the work through the Oregon Brownfield Cleanup program in partnership with the Environmental Protection Agency, Department of Environmental Quality, and Business Oregon.
+The clean up work was completed in August of 2016.

 Development & Property Manager